Webflow

 Step 7: QA, Performance, and Launch

 Before launch, run a full quality check.
-Compare every page against the original Figma designs.
+Compare every page against the original Figma designs pixel by pixel.
 Check for spacing inconsistencies, font mismatches, broken responsive layouts, and missing assets.

 Test site speed using Google PageSpeed Insights.
 Aim for 90+ scores on both mobile and desktop.
-Optimize images, reduce custom code, and ensure Webflow's native hosting delivers fast load times.
+Optimize images, reduce custom code, and make sure Webflow's native hosting delivers fast load times through its global CDN.

 When to Hire a Figma to Webflow Agency